LeiWangR/LSFNet/README.md

-# A Feature Dataset for Scene Understanding and its Feature Analysis
+# A Feature Dataset for Scene Understanding

 *The author performed the work while he was a Computer Vision Research Intern at iCetana Pty Ltd.*